AetherialMist/JavaLearning/chapter-001/lesson-001/README.md

 ## Recap

-In this lesson, you learned about:
+In this section, you learned about:

 * Java primitive types
-* The `String` type
+* The `String` type, which you used in the previous section!
 * Code format
 * Printing multiple types to the console
 * Java assumptions

 ## Next Steps

 This was a lot of information to take in at once.
-I encourage you to re-read through this lesson a few times, as we are going to be expanding on this knowledge in all future lessons.
+I encourage you to re-read through this section a few times, as we are going to be expanding on this knowledge in all future sections.
 Programming builds on top of itself.
 What you learn on day 1, will be used every single day after that, and the same goes for day 2, day 3, day 4, ... day when you stop programming (hopefully you never give up!).